oskarnesheim/WebDev_project2/README.md

 ### Environment variables

 To be able to run the app, you need to create a `.env` file in the root folder.
-This file should contain the following variables (with correct username/password):
+This file should contain the following variables:

 ```
 NODE_ENV = development
 PORT = 6969
-MONGO_URI = mongodb://USERNAME:PASSWORD@it2810-08.idi.ntnu.no:27017/pokemon_db
+MONGO_URI = mongodb://admin:dreamteam08@it2810-08.idi.ntnu.no:27017/pokemon_db
 ```

 ### Install dependecies